Multiple Myeloma

 Maintenance therapy

-Maintenance therapy has been tried with nonchemotherapeutic drugs, including interferon alfa, which prolongs remission but does not improve survival and is associated with significant adverse effects.
+Maintenance therapy has been tried with nonchemotherapeutic medications, including interferon alfa, which prolongs remission but does not improve survival and is associated with significant adverse effects.
 Following a response to corticosteroid-based regimens, corticosteroids alone are effective as a maintenance treatment.

 autologous stem cell transplantation.
 Thus, the risk of developing secondary cancers must be weighed against improved survival.